thewan05/GSD_SAS_Macro/paper.md

 failure time (AFT) model (@main).
 The authors have described various scenarios in the biomedical setting where their approach could be advantageous compared to the standard methods with the help of real-life examples.
 Their proposed GSD method provides an alternate approach when the PH assumption is not appropriate and allows various hazard shapes (increasing/decreasing monotonically over time, bathtub shaped, arc-shaped) using the generalized gamma distribution.
-The purpose of this paper is to present a fully functional SAS macro that can be used to implement their GSD method.
+The purpose of this paper is to present a fully functional SAS macro that can be used to implement their GSD method (@sas).
 The SAS macro incorporates multitude of design features specific to a two-arm GSD for time-to-event outcomes and includes validation for any parameters defined by the user, as well as suggestions for correcting erroneous input.